batuhangedik/Fibo-Fact-Ack-RestApi/README.md

 ### -------------------------------------------------------------

-For runnig this on your computer,you can follow;
+To run this project on your own computer

 > git clone https://github.com/batuhangedik/akinon-test-case.git